 Like most other U.S. colleges and universities, we require official TOEFL scores (Test of English as a Foreign Language) from international applicants.
 We encourage you to take the TOEFL early so we have time to receive your scores directly from the testing agency.
 Sorry, photocopies or faxes will not be accepted.
 Preferred minimum scores on the TOEFL are 560 (paper-based), 230 (computer-based) or 88 (iBT), or a 7.0 band score or better on the IELTS exam in order to demonstrate satisfactory English proficiency.

 As part of the application process, we will need to see official transcripts from all schools attended.
 The transcripts must be provided in signed, sealed envelopes.
-If the original transcript is not in English, you will need to have it translated by one of the following agencies (or any organization accredited by the National Association of Credential Evaluation Services):
+An official transcript analysis is required of all coursework completed outside of the United States by one of the following credentialing evaluation services:

 We strongly recommend that each student secure financing prior to submitting the application for admission.
 We recommend that international candidates identify personal or external funding options while simultaneously pursuing admission to the program, as the process often takes longer than expected.
 Students must provide official bank documents or a letter of financial sponsorship that shows support for at least the first full year of tuition and living expenses.